dagster-io/dagster/examples/assets_pandas_pyspark/README.md

 Once you've done this, you can run:

 ```
-dagit
+dagster dev
 ```

-to view this example in Dagster's UI, Dagit.
+to view this example in Dagster's UI.